yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-pump/useful-debug-modes.md

 #### Disabling detailed recording for a particular pump

 In some cases, you don't want to send the detailed request and response to a particular data store.
-In order to do that, you can use `omit_detailed_recording` in Tyk Pump configuration to disable the detailed logging for a specific pump.
+In order to do that, you can set `omit_detailed_recording` in your Tyk Pump configuration file to `true`.
+This will disable the detailed logging for a specific pump.

-For example, if we have an ElasticSearch, Kafka and CSV stores, and we want to save the detailed recording in all of them except Kafka we need the following configuration:
+For example, if we have an ElasticSearch, Kafka and CSV stores, and you want to save the detailed recording in all of them except Kafka you can use the following configuration:

-- Enable detailed analytics on the gateway `tyk.conf` using:
+Enable detailed analytics on the Gateway `tyk.conf` using:
 ```{.copyWrapper}
 "enable_analytics" : true,
 "analytics_config": {